del9498/del9498-CloudSec-FinalProject/README.md

 # AWS DevSecOps Pipeline
 For the final project in Cloud Security, I have built a DevSecOps CI pipeline in AWS.
+DevSecOps is now considered a best practice in software development since it shifts security left in the SDLC and catches vulnerabilities early in the development process when fixing issues is cheapest and has the lowest impact on production systems.

 Deployment (CD) functionality has been omitted since the source code intentionally contains vulnerabilities and deploying obviously vulnerable code is too much risk for me!

 ## Initial Setup in AWS
 ### 1. Create repository in CodeCommit